 Adapted from Brian Binn’s Teatime Favourites (The Kitchen Library collection)

 75g flour, sifted

 Preheat oven to 200oC.
 Spread the butter* on a baking tin (35x25cm) and pour the condensed milk over.
 Set aside.

 Whisk the eggs and sugar together in a stand mixer (preferably**) until the whisk leaves a trail.
 Fold in the flour very gently not to disturb the air bubbles (much).
 Pour it over the condensed milk and smooth the surface with a spatula.
-Bake for 10-12 minutes or until light golden and edges start to pull away from the sides.
+Bake for about 15 minutes or until light golden and the edges start to pull away from the sides.
 Let it sit for about 5 minutes.

 NOTES: It’s important that you have your tray ready because the sponge should not wait long before going into the oven.

 *You must grease the tin really, really well.
 I used a non-stick tin and even so buttered it generously.